kevincarringtonstory/girlfriend-food-picker/readme.md

-# Prompt Optimizer
+# Girlfriend Food Picker

-Prompt Optimizer is a Python script that automates the process of prompt engineering using Anthropic's Claude language model.
-It follows a workflow inspired by Alex Albert's [Twitter thread](https://twitter.com/alexalbert__/status/1767258557039378511) on prompt engineering with Claude.
+Girlfriend Food Picker is a Python script that helps you suggest food options for your girlfriend based on her current mood, hunger level, and other factors.
+It uses Anthropic's Claude language model to generate personalized food suggestions and a response to communicate these suggestions to your girlfriend.

 ## Features

-- Generates a diverse test dataset based on an initial prompt
+- Gathers information about your girlfriend's current state (mood, hunger level, etc.)
-- Tests the prompt on the generated test cases and collects user evaluations
+- Generates 3 food suggestions tailored to the provided information
-- Saves the test results to a CSV file
+- Creates a personalized response to suggest the food options to your girlfriend
-- Generates an improved prompt based on the user evaluations
+- Saves the results to a CSV file for future reference

 ## Prerequisites